egg-mode-rs/egg-mode/README.md

 [doc-dev]: https://shiva.icesoldier.me/doc-dev/egg_mode/

 This is a library for interacting with Twitter from Rust.
 You can see how much of the Public API is available in the file [TODO.md].
-In addition to implementing the entire Public API, an explicit goal for egg-mode is to make it as easy as possible for a client of this library to interact with the Twitter API.
+In addition to eventually implementing the entire Public API, an explicit goal for egg-mode is to make it as easy as possible for a client of this library to interact with the Twitter API.
 Parts of this library are added as a convenience on top of the API mechanisms; for example, cursored lists of users and tweets can be used as an iterator in addition to being able to manually load a page at a time.

 [TODO.md]: https://github.com/QuietMisdreavus/twitter-rs/blob/master/TODO.md